 Fear is always the reason black people lose their lives.
 It was important to flesh that reality out, and the narrative hasn’t changed from 1992 to 2012.
 Twenty years after from my brother’s death, Trayvon Martin’s case had the same justification as that murder: I was afraid for my life.
 Even though no one interrogated the fear, their actions become justified.
 We seem to have forgotten that it’s about reasonable fear.
 Black people in this country have had reasonable fear forever, and they never get the same interrogation within the context of the deaths.

-Hillary: What role did Creative Capital (CC) play in the development of this film?
+Hillary: What role did Creative Capital play in the development of this film?

 All the people I met at the Retreat were a huge part of the development of my work.
 The community that I got to be a part of has been invaluable.
-The CC award put me in a community of artists working in different disciplines but grappling with same issues.
+The Creative Capital Award put me in a community of artists working in different disciplines but grappling with same issues.
 Jen Bervin, Simone Leigh, and other people I knew professionally but hadn’t talked about our personal work was invaluable.

-Strong Island will open theatrically in New York City and also become available globally on Netflix on Friday, Sept 15th.
+Strong Island will open theatrically in New York City and is also available globally on Netflix.
 For more details, visit: strongislandfilm.com